odakahirokazu/RubyROOT/README.md

 This workaround forces ruby-build to use readline provided by OS X system, which is actually libedit (readline compatible library).
 This problem seems to be resolved in version 2.0.0-p481.

+#### I failed to build RubyROOT, the error message says something about Minuit2.

+In the default setting, RubyROOT requires Minuit2 with ROOT.
+If you did not set minuit2 enabled (via --enable-minuit2 option) when you installed ROOT, use cmake option -DENABLE_MINUIT2=OFF at RubyROOT's cmake as follows:

+    cmake ../RubyROOT -DENABLE_MINUIT2=OFF <other options>

+Note that homebrew formula of ROOT6 normally sets minuit2 enabled.

 ### Data Analysis using RubyROOT